alekzandr/loreweaver/USAGE.md

 - Each generation creates a unique combination
 - Compatible with all modern browsers (Chrome, Firefox, Safari, Edge)

-Enjoy creating memorable exploration encounters!
+Enjoy creating memorable exploration adventures!